edamontology/caseologue/paper.md

 These reusable workflows can't run on their own, they need to be called by another GitHub Actions yaml file.
 This "caller" workflow will need to upload the tested EDAM.owl file as an artifact so it can be downloaded and used by the "called" workflow (i.e. caseologue_robot_report, caseologue_robot_reason or caseologue_python).

 All tools (ROBOT report, ELK, Caseologue pyhton script) can be run locally using command line.
-See "Get started" paragraph in our documentation (link ref).
+See "Get started" paragraph in our [documentation](https://edamontology.github.io/caseologue/).

 # Conclusion